 We do have an Early Action Deadline of December 1, and what that means is that if someone gets all their application materials into our office on or before that date, we guarantee them an answer from our Admissions Committee on or before December 15th.
 That's what the whole Early Action business is about.

 Christendom accepts both the SAT and ACT, and it doesn't matter at all to us which you take.
-We are generally looking for a 1650 or higher on the SAT or a 24 or higher on the ACT in order to accept someone (although we certainly make exceptions to this policy).

 One of the benefits of taking the SAT, though, over the ACT is that we superscore the three sections of all of your SAT tests that you have taken, whereas, for the ACT, we simply take the best one time composite score, regardless of whether you improved in one section or another.
 The superscoring can help with you getting academic scholarship too.